gruyaume/goops/README.md

 ## Design principles

 - **Reliability**: Building predictable, robust charms is our top priority.
 - **Simplicity**: `go-operator` serves as a minimal, one-to-one mapping between Juju concepts and Go constructs.
-It is not a framework.
+It is not a framework; it does not impose charm design patterns.
+The library has no dependencies.